markniu/Bed_Distance_sensor/README.md

 This is a new Sensor, so now only support Marlin firmware,we just have pulled the code to Marlin: https://github.com/MarlinFirmware/Marlin/pull/24303

-Firmware for PandaPi(run marlin on raspberry pi):[https://github.com/markniu/PandaPi](https://github.com/markniu/PandaPi/tree/master/Marlin2.x/pandapi)

-Firmware for PandaPi standalone mode(run marlin on stm32):https://github.com/markniu/PandaPi/tree/master/Marlin2.x/standalone/Marlin-2.0.9.3

-Firmware for PandaZHU/M4 (ESP32 marlin):[[https://github.com/markniu/PandaPi/tree/master/Marlin2.x/standalone/Marlin-2.0.9.3](https://github.com/markniu/PandaZHU)](https://github.com/markniu/PandaZHU)
+Firmware for [PandaPi](https://github.com/markniu/PandaPi/tree/master/Marlin2.x/pandapi)  (run marlin on raspberry pi)  , [PandaPi standalone mode](https://github.com/markniu/PandaPi/tree/master/Marlin2.x/standalone/Marlin-2.0.9.3) (run marlin on stm32), [PandaZHU/M4](https://github.com/markniu/PandaZHU) (ESP32 marlin),Enable this features by #define BD_SENSOR 1 in the Configuration.h , enable #define BABYSTEPPING in the Configuration_adv.h and add lib_deps = markyue/Panda_SoftMasterI2C in the ini file.

+This BDsensor detect the distance between bed plate and nozzle in real time and use babystep function in marlin to adjust z height.

 ### Main Board:
  Any board which have 2 free gpio would work, now we have tested it on the stm32 and esp32 based board.